cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

 `IspwCLI.bat` | Used for the Git to ISPW integration `SCMDownloaderCLI.bat` | Allows interaction with the ISPW downloader to download sources from ISPW repositories, Endevor repositories or PDS
-`SubmitJclCLI.bat` | Allows submitting JCL on the mainframe and retrieving the return code `TotalTestCLI.bat` | Allows execution of Topaz for Total Test unit test scenarios and suites.
+`SubmitJclCLI.bat` | Allows submitting JCL on the mainframe and retrieving the return code `TotalTestFTCLI.bat` | Allows execution of Topaz for Total Test scenarios and suites.
+This includes Total Test scenarios (.scenario) as well as unit test scenarios (.testscenario)
-`TotalTestFTCLI.bat` | Allows execution of Topaz for Total Test functional/integration test scenarios and suites.
+`TotalTestCLI.bat` | Deprecated.
+Use TotalTestFTCLI instead.
+Allows execution of Topaz for Total Test unit test scenarios and suites.

 ## Workspace